-What it looks like: Annam leaf turtles have dark heads with three or four yellow stripes down the side, while their belly shell is either yellow or orange with black marks on each scute.
+What it looks like: Annam leaf turtles have dark heads with three or four yellow stripes down the side, the carapace (upper shell) is dark brown while their plastron (underside of the shell) or orange with black marks on each scute.

 - Endemic to a small area in central Vietnam.

 - The Annam leaf turtle is in the world's top 25 most endangered turtles.